Executive Summary

 1. Move from Events to Rhythms

-Leadership development isn’t a one-time workshop.
-It’s not a summit or an offsite.
-It’s a rhythm—intentional practices that are woven into everyday leadership life.
+Leadership development is not a one-time workshop, a summit, or an offsite.
+It is a rhythm: intentional practices woven into everyday leadership life.
 This might look like:

 2. Align Development to Role ID

-If you’re not clear on what success looks like in each leadership role, your development will miss the mark.
-We help companies define Role ID so that development is tied to the actual expectations of leadership—not just general skills.
+If you are not clear on what success looks like in each leadership role, your development will miss the mark.
+We help companies define Role ID so that development is tied to the actual expectations of leadership, not just general skills.

-• What are the 3–5 outcomes this leader is responsible for?
+- What are the three to five outcomes this leader is responsible for?

 3. Prioritize Multiplication Over Information

 As Mike Pumphrey shared on the episode, “We’ve spent centuries focused on knowledge transfer.
 But now we need relational transformation.”
-That’s why we use the Intentional Multiplication Model:
+That is why we use the Intentional Multiplication Model:

 A Real Example: Going Low-Tech to Get Results

 One client, a regional nonprofit, made a bold decision: they deprioritized tech-based leadership tools and doubled down on in-person, relational development.
-Their approach?
-High touch, not high tech.
+Their approach was high-touch, not high-tech.

 The AI Factor: Why Clarity Matters More Than Ever